 2nd to 3rd November 2019

-Part two of this two day festival, for those that missed the introduction in part one: Does Slimelight need an introduction?
+Does Slimelight need an introduction?
 For three decades this club night has provided the Gothic community with a home in London.
 Always held at Electrowerkz, otherwise known as The Islington Metal Works, the gritty nature of a once busy factory / warehouse is a marriage of convenience for Industrial, Goth and EBM music.
-It’s a slightly more sterile experience now - there is now fully-fledged security, the remnants of Carsten Höller’s pop-up restaurant, a zero tolerance to drugs and even a strict “keep to gender specific toilets” ruling.
+It’s a slightly more sterile experience now - there is now fully fledged security, the remnants of Carsten Höller’s pop-up restaurant, a zero tolerance to drugs and even a strict “keep to gender specific toilets” ruling.
 But it’s still “Slimes”, long may it last.

 Static Darkness is a new festival, this is its first year.
 The scene in London once supported several festivals, but now seems to have lost its urgency.
 Even walking around some of my old haunts around London such as Kensington High Street and (of course) Camden Market, there is a distinct lack of clothes shops catering for the scene.
 The team at Slimelight are known as having an extreme passion for the scene, and I presume this festival is to answer the faithful clan requests.
 We are not dead, merely the undead!
 Add this passion to the family type feel that still exists with all involved at Slimelight, I eagerly awaited this festival.